nitmir/django-cas-server/README.rst

 * ``CAS_SQL_DBCHARSET``: Database charset.
 The default is ``"utf8"``
 * ``CAS_SQL_USER_QUERY``: The query performed upon user authentication.
-  The username must be in field ``username``, the password in ``password``, additional fields are used as the user attributs.
+  The username must be in field ``username``, the password in ``password``, additional fields are used as the user attributes.
   The default is ``"SELECT user AS usersame, pass AS password, users.* FROM users WHERE user = %s"``
 * ``CAS_SQL_PASSWORD_CHECK``: The method used to check the user password.
 Must be ``"crypt"`` or ``"plain``".
 The default is ``"crypt"``.